-Together with the profile subject in Computational fluid dynamics, the constituent courses in Numerical methods and Statistics provide the mathematical basis for the profile courses in Reactor science, Separation processes and Regulating methods.
+The constituent courses in numerical methods and modelling and statistics provide the mathematical basis for the profile courses in reactor science and separation processes.
 Similarly, the courses in Physical chemistry and Heterogeneous catalysis combined with the competences acquired at the bachelor level provide the basis for the course in Reactor science.
 In addition to these technical elements, the course in Separation processes is supported by the course in Membrane technology and Crystallisation.
 This academic chemical engineering progression, combined with the constituent courses in Scientific working methods, Finances and Risk assessment, form the basis for the Master's Thesis.